parlance-zz/g-diffuser-bot/README.md

 Real instructions and documentation to come later, but if you're feeling brave:

 Install instructions:
+ - Install conda and python 3.8.5ish
- - Install Python 3.8.5ish, in a conda env if you wish
+ - In an conda env of your choosing:
+   - conda install -c pytorch torchvision cudatoolkit pytorch
- - pip install numpy image scikit-image discord psutil pytimeparse torch diffusers transformers
+   - pip install numpy image scikit-image discord psutil pytimeparse diffusers transformers

 You'll need a huggingface token if you don't already have one (or alternatively download the local model for the SD1.4 for diffusers), then edit g_diffuser_bot_params.py and review / change the values there. (https://huggingface.co/CompVis/stable-diffusion-v1-4)

 If running python g_diffuser_bot.py errors out with an import error you can try using pip install whatever to install it.
 Email me at parlance@fifth-harmonic and I can probably help you out.